 Choose Quality Music That Will Engage Students

-Life is too short to do anything less that quality music literature.
-Start with simple folk songs.
-I love folk songs.
+Life is too short to do anything less than quality music literature.
+Start with simple folk songs from various cultures.
 Choose a variety of styles and genres including foreign language songs.
+Include a few quality pop songs with positive, aspirational messages.

 Year after year, I dropped songs and activities from my lesson plans that were not my favorites.
 Now, when I introduce new songs and activities, I often say, “This is one of my favorites.”
 I have had this response more than once, “You have a lot of favorites.”